Zgn75/League-LP-Tracker/README.md

 If you have any questions, feel free to ask me through the [Issues](https://github.com/Zgn75/League-LP-Tracker/issues) page.

-# ⚠️ IF YOU HAVE ANY SUSPICIONS ABOUT THIS PROJECT ⚠️
+# ⚠️ READ THIS IF YOU HAVE ANY SUSPICIONS ABOUT THIS PROJECT ⚠️

 This won't get you banned in any way,